vidjil/vidjil/doc/dev-server.md

     This section described the way to update your anterior server.
     We **HIGHLY** recommand to use a second server with duplicate content to set correctly docker-compose files.

-Since release 2024.01, we migrate to a new framwork: Py4web.
+Since release 2024.01, we migrated to a new framwork: Py4web.
 We also made a major refactoring of docker-compose organisation.
-We try to make it the most transparent but some major change in volumes and docker declaration still needed.
+We tried to make it the most transparent but some major changes in volumes and docker declaration were still needed.

-**MADE BACKUP BEFORE MIGRATING YOUR SERVER**
+**MAKE BACKUP BEFORE MIGRATING YOUR SERVER**

 ## docker compose organisation.

-Pull an version of vidjil repository of release 2024.01.
+Pull a version of vidjil repository of release 2024.01.

-Service have change, but you could use more or less default configuration.
+Service have changed, but you could use more or less default configuration.
 You will need to update path for volume declaration.
-Note that now volumes declaration move from `fuse` to `uwsgi` docker service.
+Note that now volumes declaration moved from `fuse` to `uwsgi` docker service.
-New services have come (redis, flowers).
+New services were added (redis, flowers).

-We also change environment variable declaration.
+We also changed environment variable declaration.
 Now variable at set to restricted places:

 * vidjil-client/conf/conf.js: As previous, conf for browser are done in this file
 * vidjil-server/conf/defs.py: As previous, conf for server are done in this file.
 Note some change in `DIR_xxx` default declaration
 * `.env-default` and `.env` files: Docker environment variable are loaded from these 2 files.
-First one hav edefault values and explanation about effect, the second are made to store your overload values of these variable.
+The first one have default values and explanation about effect, the second is meant to store your overload values of these variable.
 For the moment, at least one variable should be set in `.env` file to work.
 * backup/conf/backup.cnf: user and password to use for backup.
-Will be move to `.env` files at next release.
+Will likely be moved to `.env` files at next release.

-In docker-compose volume, you should not have to change volume path except one refer to web2py.
+In docker-compose volume, you should not have to change volume path except the ones refering to web2py.
 A typical needed change is the path for database destination in volume: change `/usr/share/vidjil/server/web2py/applications/vidjil/databases` to `/usr/share/vidjil/server/py4web/apps/vidjil/databases`.

 Please, use for migration an image target of release 2024.01 and do not jump directly to an higher release image.
 To do so, change `vidjil-server:latest` to `vidjil-server:release-2024.01`.
 Do the same for client.

 ## Update server image